Google Forms to Slack integration: send form responses to the right channel

 | Cost at 1,000 responses/mo | Starter ~$30/mo, capped at 750 tasks | Free (your Google account) | Solo $7/mo, unlimited responses |

-| Setup time | 10–20 min: authorise Zapier on Google + Slack, build the Zap, test | 5–10 min: generate script, paste, run installFormBridge once | 2–3 min: paste webhook, install Apps Script, done |
+| Setup time | 10–20 min: authorise Zapier on Google + Slack, build the Zap, test | 5–10 min: generate script, paste, run installFormBridge once | 2–3 min: connect Slack, install Apps Script, done |

-| Routing to different channels | Paths feature on a higher tier (~$70+/mo) | Hand-rolled IF/ELSE in code, you maintain it | IF-THEN rules in the dashboard, first match wins |
+| Routing to different channels | Paths feature on a higher tier (~$70+/mo) | Hand-rolled IF/ELSE in code, you maintain it | Sentence-style rules in the dashboard, first match wins |

 | Retry on failed delivery | Manual re-run from task history | Not built in, Apps Script retries can double-post | Auto on transient errors, idempotent on response ID |